fotiskoun/CCF/perf-system/README.md

 ./submit -manual_configurations
 ```

-You can provide certification files or configure import/export files by replacing `-manual_configurations` in the latest command with one or more of the following options, providing after each option the corresponsing argument (where necessary).
+You can provide certification files or configure import/export files by replacing `-manual_configurations` in the latest command with one or more of the following options, providing after each option the corresponding argument (where necessary).

+### Optional arguments:
+- `-h,--help`: Print this help message and exit
-- `-c`: Followed by the path to the certificate file
+- `--cert`: Use the provided certificate file when working with a SSL-based protocol.
-- `-k`: Followed by the path to the private key file
+- `--key`: Specify the path to the file containing the private key.
-- `-ca`: Followed by the path to the specified certificate file to verify the peer
+- `--cacert`: Use the specified file for certificate verification.
+- `--server-address`: Specify the address to submit requests. (default: 127.0.0.1:8000)
-- `-gf`: Followed by the path to the file that contains the generated requests.
-Default file `../perf-system/generator/requests.parquet`
+- `--send-filepath`: Path to parquet file to store the submitted requests. (default: ../perf-system/submitter/cpp_send.parquet)
-- `-sf`: Followed by the path to the parquet file to store submission information for the requests that have been submitted.
-Default file `../perf-system/submitter/cpp_sends.parquet`.
+- `--response-filepath`: Path to parquet file to store the responses from the submitted requests. (default: ../perf-system/submitter/cpp_respond.parquet)
-- `-rf`: Followed by the path to the parquet file to store the responses from the requests that have been submitted.
-Default file `../perf-system/submitter/cpp_responses.parquet`.
+- `--generator-filepath`: Path to parquet file with the generated requests to be submitted. (default: ../perf-system/generator/requests.parquet)
-- `-pipeline`: The existence of this option will force the submitter to use HTTP/1.1 pipelining.
-- `-sa`: Followed by the server address (`host:port`) to submit the requests.
-Default server address `127.0.0.1:8000`
+- `--pipeline`: Enable HTTP/1.1 pipelining option.

 ### Python

-To run the submitter writtern in **Python** you need to run from the current directory the following command
+To run the submitter written in **Python** you need to run from the current directory the following command

 ```sh
 python3 submitter.py